robert-alfaro/genius-lyrics/README.md

     [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=genius_lyrics)

 3. Create markdown card in lovelace.
-All created sensors are named after the media player and appended with `_lyrics`.
+All created sensor are named with the following format: `sensor.genius_lyrics_<media player name>_lyrics`.

     >*Below, media player `foobar` is just an example.
 Replace it with your media player's entity name.*